State Law Background

 - Impose a waiting period on firearm purchases;

 - Regulate unsafe handguns (“junk guns” or “Saturday night specials”);

 - Regulate ammunition sales;

 - Allow local governments to regulate firearms; or

 - Provide local governments with the discretion to deny concealed weapons permits.

-In 2015, Alaska had the highest number of gun deaths per capita among the states.
-In addition, based on data published by Mayors Against Illegal Guns in 2009, Alaska ranked fourth among the states in terms of the number of crime guns exported to other states per capita in that year.
-Despite its remote location from the lower 48 states, Alaska exports crime guns at nearly twice the national average.
+In 2017, Alaska had the highest gun death rate among the states.
+Alaska also supplied crime guns to other states at the fifth highest rate among the states.
+Despite its remote location from the lower 48 states, Alaska exported crime guns at more than 2.5 times the national rate.